Family Meeting Rules of Order

 • Vote when appropriate.
 Some matters are adult decisions.
 Say that.

-Choose Family Meeting Topics
+Family Meeting Rules of Order For Meeting Topics

 Woman on computer calendar page.